-Learned helplessness is an acquired state of mind, where someone believes, based on their past experiences, that they are unable to affect the outcome of the situation that they are in, regardless of any action that they might take.
+Learned helplessness is an acquired state of mind, where someone believes, based on past experience, that they are unable to affect the outcome of situations that they’re in, regardless of any action they might take.
 This state of mind is acquired when someone repeatedly receives negative feedback, that they are entirely unable to prevent.

 Examples of learned helplessness

 Example of learned helplessness in animals